benj210003/cs1671/README.md

 - can be used to automatically annotate code-mixed Mandarin-Hokkien speech data

-- can be used in education to slow down or reverse the dying language
+- can be used in education in many ways to slow down or reverse the dying language

-- can facilitate Mandarin readers to read Taiwanese literature
+- can facilitate Mandarin readers to read Taiwanese literature by identifying Hokkien words and translating them to Mandarin

 ## Challenges